randomstring/WeasleyClock/BuildLog.md

 I used servos, because when I was looking at rotational control, this was what I found ready made solutions for first.
-I found  multi rotation "sail" servos and the Pi Servo HAT soltution first.
+I found  multi rotation "sail" servos and the Pi Servo HAT solution first.

-Since then I've done some programing on robots.
+Since then I've done some programming on robots.
 I think a motor with an encoder to track the location would be a better solution.
 The position control could be more precise and it would give the option of using PID and motion profiling to customize the hand movement.